sourcegraph/about/blogposts/announcing-sourcegraph-3.7.md

 ## Sourcegraph configuration temporary overrides in the UI

 Sourcegraph 3.4 [introduced an optional way to load Sourcegraph configuration from a file or Kubernetes config map](https://about.sourcegraph.com/blog/sourcegraph-3.4#optional-loading-of-configuration-from-the-file-system-or-kubernetes-configmap).
 It is helpful for teams with Sourcegraph as a critical piece of infrastructure, to be able to check the Sourcegraph configuration into version control.
-We received feedback that it would be nice to be able to make temporary edits in the web UI and diverge from the files on disk intentionally (i.e. to try an option out before committing it).
+We received feedback that it would be nice to be able to make temporary edits in the web UI and diverge from the files on disk intentionally (i.e., to try an option out before committing it).

 You can now set `EXTSVC_CONFIG_ALLOW_EDITS=true` and `SITE_CONFIG_ALLOW_EDITS=true` to allow the active Sourcegraph configuration to diverge from the file, thus allowing temporary edits.
 For complete details, see [the documentation](https://docs.sourcegraph.com/admin/config/advanced_config_file).